Professional liability vs. errors and omissions insurance

 - Settlements or judgments

-Even if there was nothing wrong with the quality of your work, a difficult or dissatisfied client can sue your business over a perceived problem.
+Even if there was nothing wrong with the quality of your work, a difficult or dissatisfied client could sue your business over a perceived problem.
 That means you'll likely win the case if it goes to court, but you'll still have to pay for a legal defense and court costs.
 Without E&O insurance, that could represent a major financial difficulty for your business.

 The good news is that E&O / professional liability insurance may offer coverage for your legal expenses even if the lawsuit is frivolous.
 A meritless suit may waste your time, but it doesn't have to drain your resources, too.
-Read more about that here: "Why winning an E&O lawsuit still costs money."

 To find out how much professional liability insurance costs, check out our professional liability insurance cost report.